You've got to see it to believe it!

 so who is the companion for the parrot?

-Parrots have to have company and constant stimulation if you are not available, then a second bird is the best answer.
+Parrots need company and constant stimulation.
+If you are not available, then a second bird is the best answer.

 As with all animals for adoption, there is an adoption charge in order to defray costs, this depends on the parrot.